raganwald/braythwayt.com/_posts/2013-02-18-drunken-walk-solution.md

 })();
 {% endhighlight %}

-Finally, we need an iterable that returns RelativeIterators for `tortoiseAndHareLoopDetector`. `RelativeIterable` wraps a game for exactly this purpose, and our `terminates` function uses this to answer whether a particular game v=ever terminates.
+Finally, we need an iterable that returns RelativeIterators for `tortoiseAndHareLoopDetector`. `RelativeIterable` wraps a Game for exactly this purpose, and our `terminates` function uses this to answer whether a particular game ever terminates.

 {% highlight javascript %}
 function tortoiseAndHareLoopDetector (iterable) {